-If you’ve lost your job and worried about paying your rent, if you are a small business worried about paying your employees, if you are exhibiting symptoms or Covid-19, or just need somebody to talk to, here are NYC and NY State resources, including hotlines, that will help us all survive these stressful, even lonely, days.
+If you’ve lost your job and worried about paying your rent or utility bills, a small business worried about paying your employees, exhibiting symptoms or Covid-19, or just need somebody to talk to, these NYC and NY State resources, including hotlines and FREE meals, will help us all survive these stressful, even lonely, days.

 For the latest updates on how the NYC is responding to the crisis, sign up for one or both of these official alerts: